 Available in 6ft, 9ft, 10ft and 12ft – the whole range covers a wide range of angling styles including stalking or fishing from a boat.

 Additional features that anglers will enjoy includes an anti-frap tip eye.

 This prevents any snarl ups you may encounter on the cast.

 In conclusion, we really think that the wide choice of rod length and test curve options mean the Extricator Plus can be used on canals, rivers and lakes.

 This makes it a very versatile carp rod that will feature highly on anglers shopping lists this year.

-The Wychwood Extricator Plus is a deserved entry on our best carp rods for 2019 guide.
+The Wychwood Extricator Plus is a deserved entry in this guide for the best carp rods of 2023.

 Wychwood Extricator 5000FD Reel

 Micro-pitch, multi-disc drag